-These Marvel Superhero cupcakes were part of the dessert table goodies I made for my son’s 12th birthday.
+These Marvel Superhero cupcakes were part of a dessert table goodies a 12 year old boy's birthday.
 The theme for the birthday was Marvel Superheroes and the design on these cupcakes were made to match his Marvel Avengers birthday cake.

-Since the theme was Marvel Superheroes, I tried to incorporate as many Marvel superheroes as I could in the design and to match the superhero cake design, my son and I agreed that my fondant deco on the cake will be that of the superheroes’ logos and symbols.
+Since the theme was Marvel Superheroes, I tried to incorporate as many Marvel superheroes as I could in the design.

-The 2D designs took much more of my time and were all decorated in fondant and royal icing.
+The 2D designs took slightly more time and were all decorated in fondant and royal icing.

 - Cupcakes – These were mini cupcakes and were baked using my butter pound cake recipe in muffin casings.